hyperion-project/hyperion.docs/docs/en/user/Installation.md

 ## Update Hyperion

-In case Hyperion was installed from the package repository page or an deb/rpm standalone package, follow the standard operating system proceedures to update the system.
+In case Hyperion was installed from the package repository page or an deb/rpm standalone package, follow the standard operating system procedures to update the system.

 ### Ubuntu, Debian and friends + HyperBian